Welcome to this Colombia Itinerary that i’ve planned out!

 Safety in South America

-Keep all this travel gear locked up and deterring theft is a must.
+Keep your travel gear locked up as deterring theft is a must.

 - For Securing – My backpack gets locked securely with this.